yadavharsh01/os_cheatsheet/README.md

 Firm RTOS
 Soft RTOS
 ### Difference between main memory and secondary memory.
+Primary memory is the computer's main memory and stores data temporarily.
+Secondary memory is external memory and saves data permanently.
+Data stored in primary memory can be directly accessed by the CPU, which cannot be accessed in secondary memory.
 ### Static Binding vs Dynamic Binding
 Static binding happens when the code is compiled, while dynamic bind happens when the code is executed at run time.